October 18th, 2017

-If you have questions about your oral health and how it may be affecting your general health, feel free to ask Dr. Shawn Davis during your next visit to our St. George office!
+Still have questions about mouthwash?
+Feel free to ask Dr. Shawn Davis during your next visit to our St. George office!
 We’re always happy to answer your questions.
 Happy rinsing!